infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_robust_android.md

 :white_check_mark: **Success criteria**

-All user-visible content be grouped logically and assigned identifiers appropriately.
+All user-visible content should be grouped logically and with appropriately assigned identifiers.

 #### Label elements

 In most cases you can include required description in the layout resource file as the element's `contentDescription`.
 It is recommended to use string resources for defining all required descriptions for easier localization.

-Also, the app should be able to notify the user if the value of presented view in any way change programmatically without user input.
+Also, the app should be able to notify the user if the value of a presented view changes programmatically without any user input.

 **Code example:**